frankaging/Reason-SCAN/README.md

 * `ReaSCAN-compositional-p1-test`: ReaSCAN Simple set, containing test set only.
 * `ReaSCAN-compositional-p2-test`: ReaSCAN 1-relative-clause set, containing test set only.
 * `ReaSCAN-compositional-p3-test`: ReaSCAN 2-relative-clauses set, containing test set only.

-By splits,
-* `ReaSCAN-compositional-a1`: ReaSCAN A1 compositional split, containing test set only.
-* `ReaSCAN-compositional-a2`: ReaSCAN A2 compositional split, containing test set only.
-* `ReaSCAN-compositional-a3`: ReaSCAN A3 compositional split, containing test set only.
-* `ReaSCAN-compositional-b1`: [WARNING] This split is deprecated!
-Do not use!
-* `ReaSCAN-compositional-b2`: ReaSCAN B compositional split, containing test set only.
-* `ReaSCAN-compositional-c`: ReaSCAN C compositional split, containing test set only.

-Note that our A1 and A2 is similar to gSCAN's split B and C in the setup but different in what they are testing.
-We plan to support the splits in gSCAN in future releases as well.
-In fact, you can also generate your own compositional splits by modifying couple lines in `code/dataset/generate_ReaSCAN_splits.ipynb`.

-Special split,
 * `ReaSCAN-compositional-p3-rd`: ReaSCAN 2-relative-clauses set with random distractors, containing train, dev and test sets.

+Compositional splits that are designed to be zero-shot testing splits,
+* `ReaSCAN-compositional-a1`: ReaSCAN A1 (novel color modifier) compositional split, containing test set only.
+* `ReaSCAN-compositional-a2`: ReaSCAN A2 (novel color attribute) compositional split, containing test set only.
+* `ReaSCAN-compositional-a3`: ReaSCAN A3 (novel size modifier) compositional split, containing test set only.
+* `ReaSCAN-compositional-b1`: ReaSCAN B1 (novel co-occurence of objects) compositional split, containing test set only.
+* `ReaSCAN-compositional-b2`: ReaSCAN B2 (novel co-occurence of relations) compositional split, containing test set only.
+* `ReaSCAN-compositional-c1`: ReaSCAN C1 (novel conjunctive clause length) compositional split, containing test set only.
-* `ReaSCAN-compositional-p4` or `ReaSCAN-compositional-p4-test`: ReaSCAN 3-relative-clauses set only, containing test set only.
+* `ReaSCAN-compositional-c2`: ReaSCAN C2 (novel relative clauses) compositional split, containing test set only.

+You can also generate your own compositional splits by modifying couple lines in `code/dataset/generate_ReaSCAN_splits.ipynb`.

 ### Regenerate ReaSCAN

-You can recreate ReaSCAN shared above using provided scripts.
+You can recreate ReaSCAN using provided scripts as well.
 Since generating a full-fleged dataset can take long, you can use our multi-process generator which can generate any subset included in our paper within 20 mininutes with 50 processes.
 Here are some example code we used to generate 2-relative-clauses set dataset.
 For exact scripts we use to generate our dataset used in the paper, you can refer to ``code/experiments.sh``.

 Single process generation,
 ```bash